yedpay/yedpay-for-woocommerce/readme.txt

 1. Activate Yedpay payment methods by provide "Sign Keys" and "APP Keys"
 2. Check out : select the Yedpay gateway
-3. Choose gateway of Alipay, WeChat Pay and UnionPay
+3. Choose gateway of Alipay, WeChat Pay, UnionPay, Visa/mastercard
 4. Check the oder detail
 5. A page with the QR code will show out, users can scan the QR code with the Alipay, WeChat or UnionPay App
 6. A page with UnionPay credit card payment will show out, users can enter the card information